subinabid/EPGP-Calendar/README.md

 - Date -> Format: 08-Mar-25
 - Time -> Format: 9:00 AM to 11:45 AM (in IST)

+Google sheet id is stored as an environment variable

 ## App details

 The app is written in Flask.

 Data from the sheet is imported in `CSV` format and parsed as a `dict`.
 Valid rows (Rows with code and session detail) are extracted.
 This excludes buffers and holidays.
 Each row is converted to a calendar event.
-The data is converted to ICS format and returned to the calller.
+The data is converted to ICS format and returned to the caller.

 ## Return format